 The gain files include coefficients for the gain and the parallel and serial CTI for different epochs at three reference CCD temperatures (-75C, -65C and -48C).
-The coefficients are derived using the Fe line in the corner sources spectra at different epochs.
-In the current release, the files format was changed to additionally include the CTI energy dependence, using the following functional form:
+The coefficients are derived using the 55Fe line in the corner sources spectra at different epochs.
+Two sets of gain and CTI coefficients are included in the gain files for this release.
+One set of coefficients, derived from all the events in the corner sources, is used by the software to calculate the event energy when no trap correction is applied.
+The second set, derived from the columns of the corner sources less affected by charge traps, is used when the traps energy corrections are applied.
+The modelling of the CTI energy dependence was changed to a broken power-law functional form: